AftermathK/ece285-final-project/README.md

     1. Follow instructions in the given readme.

 4. YOLO3
-    1. Run the yolo3.ipynb Jupyter notebook in the `yolo` directory,  This Jupyter notebook assumes that the weights file (yolov3.weights) has been downloaded with the `yolo` directory and that the sample videos from our dataset have been downloading into the `yolo` directory.
+    1. Run the yolo3.ipynb Jupyter notebook in the `yolo3` directory,  This Jupyter notebook assumes that the weights file (yolov3.weights) has been downloaded with the `yolo3` directory and that the sample videos from our dataset have been downloading into the `yolo3` directory.
     2. Download the videos `camera_1.mp4, camera_2.mp4, camera_5.mp4 and camera_6.mp4` from the team drive.
 These videos are located under Camera-YOLO3/videos (the total size is approximately 2.4GB).
     3. Download the weights provided by Darknet: [link](https://pjreddie.com/media/files/yolov3.weights)
     4. Run the Jupyter notebook's first two cells.
-Inference time for YOLO on all four of the videos is about 25 minutes.
+Inference time for YOLO on all four of the videos is about 25 minutes on a Titan Xp GPU.
 The results will be saved in separate directories on the current directory.
 The results obtained from this detector are also available on the team drive under `YOLO3/ClassificationResults`

 5. Experiments folder: